nsidc/granule-metgen/README.md

 | collection_geometry_override | Source        |

 #### Setting Collection Temporal Extent as Granule Temporal Extent
-RARELY APPLICABLE (if ever)!!
 An operator may set an .ini flag to indicate that a collection's temporal extent should be used to populate every granule via granule-level UMMG json to be the same TemporalExtent (SingleDateTime or BeginningDateTime and EndingDateTime) as what's defined for the collection.